MasatoTakedai/wastewatch/README.md

 Team role: Scrum Leader

 Main contributions:
-- Led the team through several scrums and directed members on what features and bugs needed to be prioritized
+- Led the team through several sprints and directed members on what features and bugs needed to be prioritized
 - Reported to professors and TAs on progress made throughout the project
 - Implemented the three different user types
 - Implemented feature for admins to view and resolve reports with an explanation